rjdellecese/scroll/README.md

 Scroll is a prototype of an infinite-scrolling note-taking app, built on [Convex](https://www.convex.dev/) with ProseMirror.
 Collaborative editing is supported via [ProseMirror's collab module](https://prosemirror.net/docs/ref/#collab) (which employs Operational Transformation, or OT), and its implementation is based on [this example implementation in the ProseMirror guide](https://prosemirror.net/docs/guide/#collab).

-If you want to see the collaborative editing feature in action, open two tabs side-by-side (or one on another device) and go ham.
+If you want to see the collaborative editing feature in action, open two tabs side-by-side (or one on another device) and start editing a note in one of them.

 ## Collaborative Editing with Convex